pretix/pretix-docs/docs/guides/payment/index.md

 Gift card is enabled and all other entries are disabled.
 If you have enabled or disabled any of the default plugins for payment providers, your list will look different.

-Every payment provider that you have enabled the plugin for on the "Plugins" page appears in this list.
+Every payment provider for which you have enabled the plugin on the "Plugins" page appears in this list.
 The list will also always contain the entry for gift cards.
-Gift cards are the only payment method that is **not** handled by a plugin since gift cards are part of the core functions of pretix.
+Gift cards are the only payment method that is not handled by a plugin since gift cards are part of the core functions of pretix.

 ![Payment settings page.
 The 'Payment providers' tab is open, showing a list with the following entries: bank transfer, gift card, PayPal, SEPA debit and Stripe.
 Gift card is enabled and all other entries are disabled.
 All entries have 'Settings' buttons next to them. ](../../assets/screens/payment-providers/payment-settings.png "Payment settings" )